 beans.
 It doesn't get any cheaper or

-healthier than whole, dried beans and other legumes.
+healthier than whole, dried beans or other legumes like lentils and chickpeas.
 You can usually buy a 1-pound

 Beans can be used in soups, salads, or chilis, or be served as a side dish.
 And